 EMEA also has the highest absolute fuzzy rate (3.12% vs 2.08% APAC, 1.76% AMS), suggesting a structural baseline of ambiguity in its content mix, but the week-over-week change is small.

 82.7% → 76.6% (−6.06pp) while still carrying 15.6% of global weight.
-The rate effect (−1.156pp) is the single largest driver in the entire decomposition.
-Even the weight shrinkage couldn't offset it.| Hub | Type | Acc W14 | Acc W13 | Δ Acc | GWt W14 | GWt W13 | Rate | Weight | Inter | Total | % of Δ |
+APAC General Recall is the largest single offset (−30.6%), improving to 90.1% while gaining share.| Hub | Type | Acc W14 | Acc W13 | Δ Acc | GWt W14 | GWt W13 | Rate | Weight | Inter | Total | % of Δ |

 |---|---|---|---|---|---|---|---|---|---|---|---|